szpajder/dumphfdl/README.md

 dumphfdl --iq-file iq.cs16 --sample-rate 250000 --sample-format CS16 --centerfreq 10000.0 10063.0 10081.0 10084.0
 ```

-processes `iq.dat` file recorded at 250000 samples/sec using 16-bit signed samples, with receiver center frequency set to 10000 kHz (10 MHz).
+processes `iq.dat` file recorded at 250000 samples/sec using 16-bit signed samples, with receiver center frequency set to 10000 kHz (10 MHz) using default read buffer size.
 The program will monitor HFDL channels located at 10063, 10081 and 10084 kHz.

 ## Launching dumphfdl as a service on system boot